johnmelwin/VAST-2017-Mini-Challenege-1/README.md

 ---

 ## 3. Dataset 🗂️
-<span style="color:chocolate">To address this challenge, two key data sources are utilized: Firstly, an extensive csv file with sensor-recorded vehicle movements in the Boonsong Lekagul Nature Preserve...</span>
+<span style="color:chocolate">To address this challenge, two key data sources are utilized:
+Firstly, an extensive csv file with sensor-recorded vehicle movements in the Boonsong Lekagul Nature Preserve, detailing timestamps, unique vehicle IDs, types of vehicles, and the specific gates and sensors they pass.
+Secondly, a map of the Preserve, visually depicting a 200x200 grid area, showcasing roads, sensor placements, and important zones within the Preserve.
+This dataset, previously employed in IEEE VAST challenge submissions [1] and [2], yielded diverse solutions, including spatio-temporal visualization and the utilization of EventPad for glyph-based event representation respetively.</span>

 ---